borntofrappe/borntofrappe/src/blog/anatomy-of-an-atom-feed.md

 </details>

-You might notice a JavaScript expressions here and there, but assuming those are valid, I want to focus on a selection of values.
+You might notice a JavaScript expression here and there, but assuming those are valid, I want to focus on a selection of values.

 ## Canonical URI